2 Gunmen Open Fire At 3 Plainclothes Philadelphia Police Officers In Cedarbrook, Authorities Say

-PHILADELPHIA (CBS) — The search is on for two people who Philadelphia police say opened fire on three plainclothes officers in the city’s Cedarbrook neighborhood on Friday night.
+PHILADELPHIA (CBS) — The search continues for two people who Philadelphia police say opened fire on three plainclothes officers in the city’s Cedarbrook neighborhood on Friday night.
 The incident happened shortly after 8 p.m. at the intersection of Fayette and Sharpnack Streets.

 “An incredibly dangerous, outrageous situation,” Philadelphia Police Sgt.
 Eric Gripp said.